kalashbg-dev/kalashbg-dev/README.md

 </h1>
 ====================================================================================================================================

-Farmer & FullStack Web Development Student.
+Farmer, Crypto Enthusiastic & FullStack Web Development Student.
 -------------------------------------------

 Ten years as a farmer, twelve years as a seller, and some project management expertise are combined with a degree in civil engineering.
 I accepted the challenge and am currently pursuing my new dream.
 Learn to Develop Websites.